Legal Representation for E-Cigarettes and Vape Pen Injuries

 Regulation of E-Cigarettes

 The FDA has been regulating e-cigarettes since 2016.
-It is now illegal to sell vape products to minors, and retailers are under the same legal responsibility to verify the purchaser’s ID as they are for any other tobacco product.
-Manufacturers are required to submit ingredient lists and place nicotine warnings on the packaging.
-They aren’t allowed to offer free samples or place products in vending machines where minors have access.
+It is now illegal to sell vape products to minors.
+Also, retailers are under the same legal responsibility to verify the purchaser’s ID as they are for any other tobacco product.
+The law now mandates that manufacturers submit ingredient lists and place nicotine warnings on the packaging.
+It’s illegal for companies to offer free samples or place products in vending machines where minors have access.

 However, these new regulations haven’t stopped street sales from unlicensed vendors who may modify the product, increasing the risk of a negative reaction.
 The truth is, you may not know exactly what is in your vaporizer when you buy them from an unregulated source, so individuals should use extreme caution when purchasing from unknown individuals or vendors.

 A class action lawsuit has been brought against top e-cigarette manufacturer JUUL for their deceptive marketing practices leading to the adverse health conditions of minors.
-In 2018 alone, more than 3.6 million middle and high school students used vaping products, and many parents are blaming JUUL’s youth-oriented marketing with their fruity flavors, bright colors, and heavy social media presence.
+In 2018 alone, more than 3.6 million middle school and high school students used vaping products.
+In fact, many parents are blaming JUUL’s youth-oriented marketing with their fruity flavors, bright colors, and heavy social media presence.

 If you have used a JUUL product and experienced any harmful effects, consult with a lawyer right away.

 If e-cigarettes have caused you to develop severe lung disease or other serious injury, you could be entitled to significant financial compensation.
-Depending on the circumstances, you could receive damages for:
+Depending on the circumstances, you could receive damages relating to:

 - Medical bills related to the injury